rubenfpinto/rubenfpinto/README.md

 ## Hi 👋, I'm Ruben

 I'm passionate about of Technology, Financial Markets, and Cinematography.
-Currently I'm work as a FullStack Developer but allways sharpening my skills actively learn more and improve.
+Currently I'm working as a FullStack Developer but allways sharpening my skills actively learning more and improve.

 ⚙️ Technical Skills
 Backend: C# .NET CORE, ASP.Net MVC